mj2905/CompGraph/hw1-MarcJollèsFabriceGuibertJonathanScanzi/readme.txt

 1.4 Arkanoid

 (The skeleton for this part was the same as for the hw2p3_planets.
-The files added are all files in the quad directory, so ball.h, element.h, paddle.h, position.h, position_ball.h, position_paddle.h.
-The main.cpp was of course also modified).
+The files added are all files in the arkanoid directory, so ball.h, element.h, paddle.h, position.h, position_ball.h, position_paddle.h.
+The main.cpp was of course also modified. quad.h has been modified, circle_fshader and circle_vshader have been added for the ball).

 For this exercise, we created a lot of different classes, for the different existing objects.
-We have an element (which is the base of balls and paddles) which has a quad as representation, a position and some direction vectors for moving.
+We have the class element (which is the base of balls and paddles) which has a quad as visual representation, a position and some direction vectors for moving.

 The paddle can move by "step" (a constant defined in the paddle class) on the right or on the left, with some boundaries in -1 and 1.